Poppies have been synonymous with remembrance for more than a century.

 ‘In Flanders Fields’ became the most popular poem of its era; soldiers took heart from it, while people on the home front found it defined their national cause.

-Poppies had been distributed in England in 1916 to raise funds for Allied prisoners of war and, in America, women were giving out poppies in 1918 after accepting war effort donations.
+Paper poppies had been distributed in England in 1916 to raise funds for Allied prisoners of war and, in America, women were giving them out in 1918 as a token of thanks for war effort donations.

 After the war, national Poppy Day was held in most Imperial countries in 1921 and, a year later, England’s Poppy Factory opened in London to employ disabled ex-servicemen.